|

 Reynolds is the type of guy who can look at a V-eight-powered Boss

 Hoss motor cycle and say: “That’s cool, but it needs more mo.”
+He’s also, as the owner of a Kentucky

 Boss Hoss dealership the type of guy who can do something about that.